 How to Copy and Paste from PDF

-Are you wondering how to copy and paste from PDF when you want to use the same content in another document?
-Often, you can't copy from PDF files directly!
-You usually need a proper PDF editor to enable the copy and paste function.
+How to copy and paste from PDF?
+If the PDF file is editable, open it in PDFelement, click the Edit button to copy and paste the content directly.
+Generally, you can't copy from PDF files without a proper PDF editor to enable the copy and paste function.
 If the PDF document is a scanned file, then the content is actually an image instead of text that can be copied.
 If the PDF document is secured with certain restrictions, it will also be difficult to copy content.
 Luckily, we've outline three efficient methods for helping you copy and paste from PDF files with PDFelement

 Method 1: Copy and Paste from PDF (including Scanned PDFs)